 Joanna Skelt recently completed her PhD thesis on ‘The Social Function of Writing in Post-war Sierra Leone: Poetry as a Discourse for Peace’ at the Centre of West African Studies, University of Birmingham.
 She is working on the development of an interdisciplinary Creativity and Conflict Transformation programme for the ICCS.
 This will explore how creative narratives and the process of participation and production of such narratives aid our understanding of conflict and contribute to its transformation and will include case studies in varied settings.
 Jo has worked as an educational author writing citizenship and social studies materials in West Africa and the UK and is also a creative writer.
 Most recently she has worked on projects combining literature, community engagement and social cohesion in Birmingham.

-Rudi Vrabel is a postgraduate at the University of Manchester with an interest in forging links between political economy and the field of security.
-Following his professional experience at the Slovak department of Defence Policy, International Relations and Legislation, he was interested in the increasing link between security and economic development in Afghanistan, and particularly the relationship between NATO and the World Bank, which he also published on during one of his professional experiences.
-Whilst at the institute Rudi has analysed the issue of cooperation to international finance, where traditional entrepreneurial conflict and (in)security in the markets are increasingly becoming accompanied by unwanted collaboration among interconnected and loosely regulated private international financial institutions.
+Rudi Vrabel is a postgraduate student of International Political Economy with an interest in forging links between political economy and the field of security.
+During his undergraduate studies he was interested in the increasing link between security and economic development in Afghanistan, and particularly the relationship between NATO and the World Bank, which he also published on during one of his professional experiences.
+Whilst at the institute Rudi has analysed the issue of cooperation in international finance, where traditional entrepreneurial conflict and (in)security in the markets are increasingly becoming accompanied by unwanted collaboration among interconnected and loosely regulated private international financial institutions.
 Rudi’s work was published on the institute’s blog as well as in a Slovak financial newspaper.
 He has recently secured a position of junior financial analyst, where he continues to analyze trends in political economy and finance.